math-comp/algebra-tactics/README.md

 ## Building and installation instructions

-The easiest way to install the latest released version of Algebra-tactics is via [OPAM](https://opam.ocaml.org/doc/Install.html):
+The easiest way to install the latest released version of Algebra Tactics is via [OPAM](https://opam.ocaml.org/doc/Install.html):

 ```shell